future-architect/vuls/README.md

 ## 1. Launch Amazon Linux

-- For the purpose of explanation, using the old AMI (amzn-ami-hvm-2015.09.1.x86_64-gp2 - ami-383c1956)
+- We are using the old AMI (amzn-ami-hvm-2015.09.1.x86_64-gp2 - ami-383c1956) for this example
 - Instance size: t2.medium
-    - Unable to work on t2.small, micro, nano, Because 2.3GB memory is needed during data fetch from NVD for the first time.
+    - For the first time, t2.medium and above is required for the data fetch from NVD
-    - After the initial data fetch has been completed, It is able to run on t2.nano
+    - You can switch to t2.nano after the initial data fetch.
-- Add the following to the cloud-init, to prevent from automatically update at the first launch.
+- Add the following to the cloud-init, to avoid auto-update at the first launch.

     - [Q: How do I disable the automatic installation of critical and important security updates on initial launch?](https://aws.amazon.com/amazon-linux-ami/faqs/?nc1=h_ls)
     ```